How To Build Basement Wine Cellar

+Building your own wine cellar in the basement is a rewarding project that ensures your valuable wine collections are preserved in optimal conditions.
 Wine cellars should be located in a cool, dry place, away from natural light, with no vibrations, no unpleasant odors, and at a manageable temperature in order to preserve your valuable wine collections.
 And do you know where all of these can be found?
 The Basement.

 The basement is the best choice since it’s easier to keep a stable wine cellar temperature and humidity, as well as being insulated from other wine-damaging elements such as direct light and vibrations.